Chloe-ncy/about-me/README.md

 - 💃 **Dancing**: I enjoy dancing a lot, whether it's Kpop, Jazz funk or HipHop.
 I've danced for more than 10 years!
 - 🎹 **Playing the Piano**: I like to express myself through music.
 I started learning the piano at 4!
 My favorite musician is Mozart but my favorite piece to play is Fantasie-Impromptu in C-sharp by Chopin.
 - 🏀 **Basketball**: I enjoy playing basketball.
 It's a great way to stay active and work as a team.
 Funfact: I don't look sporty so my friends usually don't believe me I am the captain of the basketball team before :(
+### Fun Fact
+I havve sister who is eight years older than me but people often think we are twins!!

 Here is my linkedin! looking forward to connecting! https://www.linkedin.com/in/chun-yee-chloe-ng/